rackerlabs/otter/doc/getting_started.rst

 The Launch Configuration Contains:

 - Launch Configuration Type
-- Arguments (specific to launch configuration type, below are for launch_server):
+- Arguments (specific to the launch configuration type, the example below shows the arguments for a ``launch_server`` configuration type):

   - Server